mevdschee/php-crud-api/README.md

 thumbnail~base64=ZGF0YQ
 ```

 In the above example you see how binary data is sent.
-Both "base64url" and standard "base64" are allowed.
+Both "base64url" and standard "base64" are allowed (see rfc4648).

 ## Errors